Parth1906/SPPU-2019-Pattern-SE-COMP-Object-Oriented-Programming-Practicals/README.md

 Experiment No. 4 : Write a C++ program that creates an output file, writes information to it, closes the file, open it again as an input file and read the information from the                        file.

 Experiment No. 5 : Write a function template for selection sort that inputs, sorts and outputs an integer array and a float array.

+Group C :

+Experiment No. 6 : Write C++ program using STL for sorting and searching user defined records such as Item records (Item code, name, cost, quantity etc) using vector container.

+Experiment No. 7 : Write a program in C++ to use map associative container.
+The keys will be the names of states and the values will be the populations of the states.
+When the program runs, the user is prompted to type the name of a state.
+The program then looks in the map, using the state name as an index and returns the population of the state.